oreier/oreier/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on Infinite Islands (New Unity 3D Questing Video Game! - coming soon to Git)
-- 🌱 I’m currently learning cdvanced computer architecture, and cache usage
+- 🌱 I’m currently learning advanced computer architecture, and cache usage
 - 💬 Ask me about, Dr. Pebbles, the animatronic rock, who can speak and do chemistry!
 - 📫 Reach out at lim@mines.edu
 - 😄 Pronouns: she/hers